 Day One: To Queen Elizabeth N.P. – Sundown Game-drive.

-Early in the morning, you will meet and have some briefing and individual introduction from Rumara safaris’ guide before getting on board and starting your journey driving towards West of the country.
-You make a stop at the Uganda’s Equator for an opportunity to experience and take some amazing photo shots when both in the Northern and southern hemisphere.
+Early in the morning, you will meet and have some briefing and individual introduction from Rumara safaris’ guide before getting on board and starting your journey driving towards the West of the country.
+You make a stop at Uganda’s Equator for an opportunity to experience and take some amazing photo shots when both in the Northern and Southern hemispheres.

 You will also be fortunate to attend and demonstrate that shows the variation in the direction of flow of water at the Equator, a few degrees north and a few degrees south!!
 Continue and break for lunch at Igongo Cultural Centre; you will also have the occasion to visit a museum that comprises of traditional items of the indigenous communities.
 Proceed through Ankole farmlands to finally access Queen Elizabeth National Park via Katungulu gate.
 The descent reveals the panoramic beauty of the park dotted with trees, crater lakes and lakes; George & Edward.
 Take and introductory game-drive and finally end your day at your preferred lodging facility.